billujeevitha-hue/Online-Learning-Engagement-and-Student-Performance-Analysis/README.md

 📊 Project Overview

-This project analyzes online learning engagement and student performance using data analytics and visualization techniques.
+The project analyzes online learning engagement and student performance using data analytics and visualization techniques.
 The goal is to understand how student engagement, clicks, performance levels, and other factors are associated with academic outcomes, pass rates, and dropout behavior.

 The project includes an interactive Online Education Analytics Dashboard that provides an overview of student performance and engagement.

 🎯 Objectives

 Analyze student engagement in online learning.

 Understand the relationship between engagement and academic performance.